sparkymat/raspy/README.md

 end
 ```

-Here is an advanced example:
+Here is an advanced example of using the SQL DSL:

 ```ruby